Who can file a complaint?

 How do I file a complaint?

-You may need to pay a $50 processing fee.
+You may have to pay a $50 processing fee.
+We will let you know after we review your complaint.

 What is the typical complaint process for residential work?